2023 Best Visual & Performing Arts Bachelor's Degree Schools in North Carolina

 Top 10 Best Visual & Performing Arts Bachelor's Degree Schools

-Our analysis found Duke University to be the best school for visual and performing arts students who want to pursue a bachelor’s degree in North Carolina.
-Located in the large city of Durham, Duke is a private not-for-profit college with a large student population.
+Our 2023 rankings named Duke University the best school in North Carolina for visual and performing arts students working on their bachelor’s degree.
+Located in the large city of Durham, Duke is a private not-for-profit school with a fairly large student population.

 Out of the 16 schools in North Carolina that were part of this year’s ranking, North Carolina State University landed the # 4 spot on the list.
-Located in the large city of Raleigh, NC State is a public school with a very large student population.
+Located in the city of Raleigh, NC State is a public college with a very large student population.

-Read full report on Visual & Performing Arts at North Carolina State University
+Read full report on Visual & Performing Arts at University of North Carolina at Charlotte

 High Point University ranked #6 on this year’s Best Visual & Performing Arts Bachelor’s Degree Schools in North Carolina list.
-High Point is a moderately-sized private not-for-profit school located in the city of High Point.
+High Point is a medium-sized private not-for-profit school located in the medium-sized city of High Point.

 Full Visual & Performing Arts at High Point University Report

-Meredith College came in at #9 in this year’s edition of the Best Visual & Performing Arts Bachelor’s Degree Schools in North Carolina ranking.
+Meredith College ranked #9 on this year’s Best Visual & Performing Arts Bachelor’s Degree Schools in North Carolina list.
 Located in the city of Raleigh, Meredith is a private not-for-profit school with a small student population.

 Explore all the Best Visual & Performing Arts Schools in the Southeast Area or other specific states within that region.